procinproc/PiP/README.md

     $ PIP_INSTALL_DIR/bin/pip-man 7 libpip

-The above two exammples will show you the same document you are reading.
+The above two examples will show you the same document you are reading.

 ## PDF